-by Institute Scholar Carolyn Sargent, Professor, Department of Anthropology, Arts & Sciences
+Written by Carolyn Sargent, PhD, professor in the Department of Anthropology in Arts & Sciences

 Between 2001 and 2009, I had the opportunity to interview West African women living in Paris, France, and consult for reproductive health care in the French public health system.
 Structured interviews with 130 women led to further informal questioning of those who were willing, and to a handful of intense personal relationships.
 These relations, in turn, generated a wealth of data and enduring friendships.

 My original research question focused on the factors shaping West African women’s use of contraception, which I knew to be strongly encouraged by hospital clinicians but rarely used in the immigrants’ regions of origin.
 My first challenge was to obtain permission to collect data in the public hospitals.
 The Chief of the Maternity Service at one such hospital gave me open permission to attend any consultations.
 I selected the prenatal consultation ward and the postpartum ward.
 Five midwives, the core professionals in the French maternity system, allowed me to shadow them.
 The maternity psychologist also became a close adviser.